Tarlanc/Nogrod/README.md

 Recent updates:
 - As of Version 1.0, Nogrod may be used in Python 3.x
 - As of version 1.1, Nogrod may also be included as a module to any Python 2.7 or 3.x script.
 Upon inclusion, most of the functions of Nogrod may be called directly.
 The syntax is provided in the glossary in the appendix of the documentation.
+- As of version 1.1.2, Nogrod also loads and stores Excel Workbooks (xlsx-files) if the library *openpyxl* is installed.
+In the standalone executable (Nogrod.exe), this library is included.

 Next updates:
 - Nogrod is currently being updated to include functions for text analysis, automated annotation, and machine learning.
 While the functions for creating corpora and ML by Support Vector Machines are already operational, dictionary annotation, term mapping and Naive Bayes prediction will follow soon.